swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 The change in the  vagina that causes discomfort during and after intercourse in some menopausal  women is also attributed to a lack of female hormones.
 In reality it is  simply a vaginitis which readily clears up while fasting.
 It is called  “atrophic vaginitis”.
 (Shrinking of the vagina after the menopause seems  to me to be natural and signifies that one closes up shop due to old age.
 From the moment a woman can no longer conceive, for Nature there is no longer  any reason for sexual relationships.
 Nature ignores our emotional need for  this.– A.M.)

 Perhaps Nature would  force many women to breastfeed to relieve themselves of engorgement and pain  after delivery if there were no drugs to dry them up.
 At any rate, the  dose necessary to prevent pain and swelling of the breasts is much larger than  the dose needed to treat menopausal symptoms. <em>Ayerst Laboratories</em>,  the producers of many oestrogen tablets, warn their users that this dosage may <br>
-&nbsp;&nbsp;&nbsp;“increase the risks  of developing blood clots in the legs or lungs.”</p>
+&nbsp;&nbsp;&nbsp;“increase the risks  of developing blood clots in the legs or lungs.”

-    <p>23</p>
+    23

-    <p>When the manufacturer  of a drug warns the users that they have roughly five to ten times as great a  chance of getting endometrial cancer (cancer of the lining of the uterus) as  women who take no oestrogens, it is time to forget the treatment and rely on  Nature.
+    When the manufacturer  of a drug warns the users that they have roughly five to ten times as great a  chance of getting endometrial cancer (cancer of the lining of the uterus) as  women who take no oestrogens, it is time to forget the treatment and rely on  Nature.

 We receive women at  the Health School who have been taking oestrogens  for several years. <strong>How can doctors keep handing out prescriptions for  oestrogens, knowing the dangerous side-effects, especially after long-term  treatment ?